-Leslie Lehr Success Story Interview with Mark Malatesta – During this insider interview on our literary agent blog, Leslie Lehr, author of A Boob’s Life, now in development for a TV series with HBOMax by actress and producer Salma Hayek, who says the book is “Original, thought-provoking, and with an elegant sense of humor…a must-read.”
+Leslie Lehr Success Story Interview with Mark Malatesta – During this insider interview on our literary agent blog, you’ll meet Leslie Lehr, author of A Boob’s Life, now in development for a TV series with HBOMax by actress and producer Salma Hayek, who says the book is “Original, thought-provoking, and with an elegant sense of humor…a must-read.”
 A Boob’s Life: How America’s Obsession Shaped Me―and You is published by Pegasus Books, distributed by Simon & Schuster.
 During this success story interview, Leslie shares her best advice for authors of all genres about how to write, publish, and/or promote their books.
 Leslie also talks about how she worked with former book agent Mark Malatesta, which led to her book deal.

 Scroll below for: 1) Instant access to the audio interview and text transcript, 2) Leslie’s success story about how she got her book deal, and 3) Get a copy of Leslie’s book.
 You can also click here to visit Leslie’s website.